-Bible verses for: Jesus Christ's Relationship with the Father
+Bible verses about: Jesus Christ's Relationship with the Father

 Looking for more?
 Go to the Library topic for: Jesus Christ's Relationship with the Father